What's New!

 Some old houses of Corneto are characterized by profferli, decorated external staircases leading to the main door, which today are usually associated with S. Pellegrino, an almost intact medieval quarter of Viterbo, but which can be seen in other towns of the region such as Vitorchiano.

-The fact that the walls of Corneto were not strengthened with bastions or embellished with decorated gates is evidence of the low importance the popes attached to the town.
+The fact that the walls of Corneto were not strengthened with bastions or embellished with decorated gates is evidence of the low importance the

 Bell Towers: (left to right) S. Pancrazio (XIIIth c.); S. Francesco (XVIth c.); S. Leonardo and Palazzo Comunale (XVIIIth c.)